Nav Bhatia

-Nav Bhatia (born July 9, 1951), nicknamed the Raptors Superfan, is a Canadian businessman and superfan of the Toronto Raptors basketball team.
+Nav Bhatia (born July 9, 1952), nicknamed the Raptors Superfan, is a Canadian businessman and superfan of the Toronto Raptors basketball team.
 He founded and currently runs the Superfan Foundation to help unite people through the love of the sport.

 Bhatia has attended every Toronto Raptors home game since 1995, temporarily ending in 2020 when he could no longer attend home games in person due to the COVID-19 pandemic and the Raptors' temporary relocation to Tampa, Florida.
-His 26-year 100 per cent Toronto home game attendance streak ended on December 10, 2021, when he was forced into isolation following a COVID-19 outbreak at an event he attended.
+His 26-year 100 percent Toronto home game attendance streak ended on December 10, 2021, when he was forced into isolation following a COVID-19 outbreak at an event he attended.
 On June 19, 2018, Bhatia was named a recipient of the Top 25 Canadian Immigrants Award.

 Early life and career

 Bhatia was born in New Delhi and moved to Toronto in 1984 amid anti-Sikh riots in India.
 He struggled to find work as a mechanical engineer and decided to work as a car salesman.
 He achieved a record 127 car sales in three months and bought the dealership two years later.
 Bhatia is the owner of one of the top-selling Hyundai car dealerships in Canada.